Working with Site-to-Site VPN

 Oracle supports Internet Key Exchange (IKE) version 1 and version 2 (IKEv2).

-If you want to use IKEv2 and your CPE supports it, you must:
+To use IKEv2 with a CPE that supports it, you must:

 - Configure each IPSec tunnel to use IKEv2 in the Oracle Console.
 See the following procedures.

-- Configure your CPE to use IKEv2 encryption parameters that the CPE supports.
+- Configure the CPE to use IKEv2 encryption parameters that the CPE supports.
 For a list of parameters that Oracle supports, see Supported IPSec Parameters.

 If you create a new IPSec connection manually, you can specify IKEv2 when you create the IPSec connection in the Oracle Console.
 See the procedure that immediately follows.